enricobn/iuv/README.md

 - if not in the above example, for a UV there's no need for an init member function to initialize the model, use the model's constructor, so you don't need an instance of UV to create it, or a factory if there's some logic or default values.
+JSON
+- don't use Long, use Int
+- don't use List, use Array (TODO but Array is mutable, so I still want VO data classes to use List)